yonggqiii/it5100a-notes/src/railway_pattern/exercises.md

 45
 ```
 #### Question 2.2: Safe Sum
-Try entering a negative integer to your functions.
+Try entering negative integers as arguments to your functions.
 My guess is that something bad happens.

 Let us make `sum_digits` safe.
 Re-define `sum_digits` so that we can drop the assumption that \\(n\\) is nonnegative (but will still be an integer), correspondingly using the `Maybe` context to keep our function pure.
-Use the `Maybe` data structure that you have defined from earlier for the Python version, and use Haskell's `Maybe` in Prelude to do so.
+Use the `Maybe` data structure that you have defined from earlier for the Python version, and use Haskell's built-in `Maybe` to do so.
 Example runs follow:

 ```python
 >>> sum_digits(1234)